Omally09/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/import-asn-data-entity.md

 > [!NOTE]
 > Only the *Inbound ASN V5* data entity supports [inbound shipment orders](wms-only-mode-overview.md).
 The type of order must be specified as part of the ASN data, which can be either *InboundShipmentOrder* for inbound shipment orders or *Purch* for purchase orders.
+> When using Inbound ASN V5 with Inbound shipment orders, make sure to use the external order number.

 ## XML format for importing V3 ASNs